 Where AI Transcription Fits in Deposition Workflows

 What AI transcription is not: A substitute for certified court reporter transcripts.
-Court-admissible deposition transcripts must be prepared by a certified court reporter or certified transcriptionist who can attest to accuracy under oath.
+Court-admissible deposition transcripts have to be prepared by a certified court reporter or certified transcriptionist who can attest to accuracy under oath.
 If you need a transcript for filing with the court, for use at trial, or as an official record, you need a certified service like Rev, Veritext, or a licensed court reporting firm.

 How to Use VidNotes for Deposition Review